 In this study only LF/HF was significantly associated with mortality and major cardiac event amongst the calculated spectral HRV parameters but we did not observe statistically significant differences in LF and HF.
 In a previous Japanese study of 333 HD patients that used 24 hour ambulatory ECG monitoring all spectral HRV parameters predicted mortality and cardiac death (Oikawa et al., 2009).
 In another study of 120 Japanese HD patients, only LF/HF amongst all spectral HRV parameters predicted death but not cardiovascular mortality (Fukuta, 2003).
 Finally, in another Japanese study involving 281 HD patients with 24-hour Holter ECG all conventional HRV parameters were different between dead and alive subjects (Suzuki et al., 2012).
 The differences in the predictive value of the HRV parameters we report may be explained by the small number of patients included in our study that may not have been sufficient to show differences in LF and HF in absolute values.

+In our study, patients who received a kidney transplant (20) had lower QRS-T angle by TCRT and higher LF/HF compared to patients who died (16) indicating that transplanted patients had less aberrant ECG risk profiles.
+Our survival analysis was performed with censoring at time of transplantation thus removing from the survival data systematically fitter and younger patients who are likely to have better survival prospects compared with the remaining population.
+This approach can underestimate the survival differences in the total population, especially if the transplant rate is high, and should be taken into consideration when interpreting the survival analysis

 Limitations

 The main limitation is the small number of participants.
 This study was designed to assess reproducibility of selected ECG descriptors and was not powered to detect mortality differences.
 Secondly, although we aimed at assessing cardiac autonomic regulation from short term recordings, we did not include autonomic postural provocations that are likely to improve the predictive value of spectral HRV parameters (Wellens et al., 2014).
 Finally we did not include echocardiographic assessment and measurement of arterial stiffness.

+Clinical Implications

+QRS-T angle is a promising descriptor of uraemic (CKD) cardiomyopathy that can be calculated from a standard 12 lead ECG that is routinely collected in maintenance dialysis patients.
+Different groups have used different methods for its calculation and expectedly report different cut-off values.
+There is a need to standardize the measurement of QRS-T angle in order to increase our knowledge about its characteristics in large populations of HD patients, define normal and abnormal values and characterize longitudinal pattern changes that may be associated with increased cardiac risk.
+QRS-T angle has the potential to be included as a cardiac risk marker in clinical practice to guide to support the clinical evaluation and management of cardiovascular disease in HD patients.

+HRV appears to measure cardiac autonomic dysregulation which is particularly relevant in HD patients.
+However, HRV measurements require meticulous environmental and methodological standardization and substantial post processing analysis to yield reliable results that so far pose challenges in incorporating HRV measurement particularly from long-term (e.g., 24 hr) ECG recordings in clinical practice.
+Future studies should focus on short term HRV measurements with standardized provocations around the dialysis treatment aiming at simplifying the process of signal analysis and optimizing the measurements.

 Conclusion